 - Children aged 0 to 6 who live in the United Counties of Prescott-Russell

-- Children 0 to 9 who live in Western Quebec
+- Children 0 to 9 who live in the province of Québec

-- And suffering from one or more of the following conditions:
+- And needing help with one or more of the following conditions:

 - Physical incapacity: fracture, amputation, juvenile arthritis, torticollis, clubfoot, etc.